-Mindfulness-Based Stress Reduction (MBSR) is a term that refers to a strongly evidence based stress reduction program formulated by Jon Kabat-Zinn, Professor of Medicine Emeritus and founding director of The Stress Reduction Clinic and the Center for Mindfulness in Medicine, Health Care and Society at the University of Massachusetts Medical School.
+Mindfulness-Based Stress Reduction (MBSR) is a term that refers to a strongly evidence based stress reduction program formulated by Jon Kabat-Zinn, founding director of The Stress Reduction Clinic and the Center for Mindfulness in Medicine, Health Care and Society at the University of Massachusetts Medical School.

 Mindfulness practice originated in Buddhist Meditation, and has since been adapted for non-religious and therapeutic applications and is universal and of deeply practical benefit to everyone of any background regardless of religion or faith whether young or old.

 Mindfulness and meditation can bring us back to a more central axis of peace and spaciousness where we discover that in each moment we have the choice to respond to stressors in ways that are more accepting, kinder to ourselves and less damaging to our health and happiness.

 Mindfulness is a way of being, and a way of paying attention to each moment, in a non-judgmental way.
 Once we start to turn our conscious attention mindfully to our body, breath, thoughts, feelings, and the world around us, we often find that our relationship to our experience of life changes fundamentally.